jkim99/RegularBot/README.md

-this is the read me
+#Regular Bot
+This is the Regular Bot.
+It does regular things.